krishnakr05/carbon-emission-calculator/README.md

-Carbon Emission Calculator

-A simple web-based Carbon Emission Calculator built with Python Flask.
+# Carbon Emission Calculator

-It calculates your carbon footprint based on activities such as travel, electricity, and gas usage.
+A web application to calculate your carbon footprint based on daily activities like travel, electricity, and gas usage.
+Users can register, log in, track their emissions over time, and view visual graphs of their carbon footprint.

+---

-📝 Features
+## Features

+- User registration and login system.
-Input daily/weekly activities:
+- Input daily activities: car, bus, flight, electricity, gas.

-Car travel (km)

-Bus travel (km)

-Flight travel (km)

-Electricity usage (kWh)

-Gas usage (litres)

-Calculates total CO₂ emissions (kg CO₂)
+- Calculate total CO₂ emissions based on activity data.

-Provides results in a simple web interface

-REST API available for programmatic calculations

-Easy to extend with user accounts and history tracking
+- Recommendations to reduce carbon footprint.
+- View activity history with a graph showing emissions over time.
+- REST API endpoint to calculate emissions programmatically.

+---

-⚙️ Technologies Used
+## Technologies Used

-Backend: Python 3, Flask

-Frontend: HTML, CSS (templates)

-Data Source: JSON (emission factors)
+- **Frontend:** HTML, CSS, Bootstrap, Chart.js
+- **Backend:** Python, Flask, Flask-Login, Flask-Bcrypt
+- **Database:** SQLite with SQLAlchemy ORM
+- **Others:** JSON for emission factors

+---

+## Usage

+- Register: Create an account using your email and password.
+- Login: Log in to access the calculator.
+- Calculate Emissions: Enter your daily activities and click "Calculate".
+- View History: Click "History" in the navbar to see all previous entries and a graph of emissions over time.
+- Logout: Click "Logout" in the navbar.

+## API
+- Endpoint: /api/calculate
+- Method: POST